League of Resident Theatres

 The League of Resident Theatres (LORT) is a collective bargaining association in the United States with over 70 non-profit theatre members.
 LORT serves as a way for member resident theaters, also called regional theaters, to bargain collectively on behalf of theater management with Actors' Equity Association, the Stage Directors and Choreographers Society, and United Scenic Artists.

-LORT was formed by the largest of regional theatres to combat unions.
+LORT was formed by the largest of regional theatres to negotiate with theater unions.
 Membership is restricted to US theatres considered as "non-profit" by the Internal Revenue Service.

 History

-The League of Resident Theatres was formally established on 18 March 1966 by Peter Zeisler, managing director of the Minnesota Theatre Company (a.k.a. the Guthrie Theater), Thomas Fichandler, general manager of Arena Stage, and Morris Kaplan, an attorney.
+The League of Resident Theatres was formally established on March 18, 1966 by Peter Zeisler, managing director of the Minnesota Theatre Company (a.k.a. the Guthrie Theater), Thomas Fichandler, general manager of D.C.'s Arena Stage, and Morris Kaplan, an attorney.
 Peter Zeisler was appointed the first president, with Thomas Finchandler as vice president and William Bushnell, manager of Baltimore's Center Stage, as secretary.
 There were 26 member theaters at the organization's founding.
 Until then resident theater troupes negotiated individual contracts with Equity; most of them used modifications of commercial theater contracts.
 In some instances the theaters operated under the terms of Equity's new stock contract, however, resident theater managers have long felt burdened by what they call Equity's "one production" type of contract used on Broadway.

+On June 7, 2026, the American Theatre Wing awarded a Special Tony Award to the League of Resident Theatres at the 79th Tony Awards held at Radio City Music Hall.